 For example, if suppliers employ students, Sony's internal procedures provide that Sony directly visits their factories to check whether any workers are younger than the legal age limit in that country, and to confirm whether the health and safety of younger workers are being affected by their jobs due to long working hours, working night shifts, and other factors.
 Likewise, if suppliers employ foreign workers, Sony's internal procedures provide that Sony confirms whether such workers are subject to forced labor, whether dormitory facilities provided to those workers meet international standards, and whether the working environment is clean and safe.
 By inspecting factories and providing direction in this way, Sony ensures that suppliers are making every effort to comply with CSR standards.

-In fiscal 2015, assessments of 260 Sony suppliers were completed.
-Based on these assessments, five suppliers were selected for on-site assessments.
+In fiscal 2016, Sony completed assessments of 175 suppliers, including document assessments of 106 suppliers.
+The document assessments identified seven suppliers who were associated with a high risk, all of which received guidance on making improvements.
+On-site assessments were conducted for three supplier facilities that were identified as being at risk of violating the Code of Conduct.
 Guidance was provided on how to develop improvement plans related to issues identified in these assessments and follow-up assessments were conducted until which time it was determined that improvements had been completed.
-Sony found that, in general, suppliers identified to be at risk tend to have issues requiring improvement in the area of labor management systems and other organizational infrastructure.
+Sony found that, in general, suppliers identified to be at risk tend to have issues requiring improvement in the area of occupational health and safety management systems and other organizational infrastructure.